utsavraj/Stock-Data/README.md

 # Stock Data
-Created for class COMM324 - Investment & Portfolio Mgmt W2020.
+Created for class COMM324 - Investment & Portfolio Mgmt W2020. *Extracts Closing Price, Dividends and News about a stock for a given period.*

 **Note**: Current Stock is Lockheed Martin and Range of date is 24/01/2020 to 30/03/2020 as that was needed for my project.
-This can easily be changed by changing the code as dictated in comments/ modified for user input.
+This can easily be changed by changing the code as dictated in comments or code can be easily modified for user input.

-Extracts Closing Price, Dividends and News about a stock for a given period.

 ## Instructions and Information
 * Install Python 3.x version